linode/docs/docs/guides/applications/cloud-storage/how-to-install-owncloud-debian-10/index.md

 author:
   name: Jack Wallen
   email: jlwallen@monkeypantz.net
-description: 'A popular open source alternative to Dropbox is ownCloud.
-This software provides easy and secure file storage and file sharing, and much more.
-Installing ownCloud on Debian 10 is simple.
-This guide shows the steps needed to install ownCloud, including installing Apache, PHP packages, and configuring the Apache server to point to a domain name.'
+description: 'A popular Dropbox alternative, ownCloud provides easy and secure file storage and file sharing.
+Here''s how to install it on Debian 10.'
-og_description: 'A popular open source alternative to Dropbox is ownCloud.
-This software provides easy and secure file storage and file sharing, and much more.
-Installing ownCloud on Debian 10 is simple.
-This guide shows the steps needed to install ownCloud, including installing Apache, PHP packages, and configuring the Apache server to point to a domain name.'
+og_description: 'A popular Dropbox alternative, ownCloud provides easy and secure file storage and file sharing.
+Here''s how to install it on Debian 10.'
 keywords: ['ownCloud on Debian']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-01-29